-Myth Number 1: The bank wants to take your home
+Myth Number 1: Your bank would like to purchase your home

-Myth Number 2: You cannot refinance with another mortgage lender
+Myth Number 2: It is impossible to refinance with another loan officer

-Myth Number 4: You are kicked out of your house immediately
+Myth Number 4: You need to get out of your home right away

 Myth Number 5: Foreclosure will ruin your credit for life